Short-term loans

 Is a short-term loan the same as a payday loan?

+If you’re struggling financially, free help is available from debt advice charities such as Stepchange and National Debt Helpline.
 Or you can call the Citizens Advice debt helpline on 0800 240 4420.

-Pros and cons of short-term loans
+What are the pros and cons of short-term loans?

 Benefits

-• Simple and convenient to apply online
+- Simple and convenient – it’s easy to apply online

-• Fast payment – you could have the money in your bank account the same day
+- Fast payment – you could have the money in your bank account the same day

-• No long-term commitment.
+- No long-term commitment.

 Disadvantages

-• Higher interest rates than longer term loans
+- Higher interest rates than longer-term loans

-• Limited loan amounts – you might not be able to borrow as much as you need
+- Smaller loan amounts – you might not be able to borrow as much as you need

-• Short repayment periods – you might have less than a year to pay back what you owe
+- Limited repayment periods – you might have less than a year to pay back what you owe

 Alternatives to short-term loans